With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 Vintage suitcases and train cases are a little more difficult to come by.

-In fact this one was purchased at a local antique store.
+In fact, this one was purchased at a local antique store.

-And isn’t it pretty as a container for a sunflower floral arrangement for fall?!
+But isn’t it pretty as a container for a sunflower floral arrangement for fall?!

 This footed tray was created from an old cutting board, candle cups and half wooden balls for fresh summer decor.